Maltese Shedding

 Malteses have a minimal shedding level.
 One of the advantages of the Maltese is minimal shedding, making them a better choice for people who prefer a cleaner home.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-7 lbs and lifespan of 12-15 yrs, the Maltese has specific care needs shaped by its genetics and build.
 Whether you are researching the Maltese for the first time or deepening your knowledge as a current owner, the breed's toy lineage is the foundation for understanding their needs.

 Seasonal Changes